 *This call is open to candidate PhD students, without restriction to gender, nationality or age.
 Since this concerns mandates in the scholarship statute, the circular of the Belgian Ministry of Finance regarding the exemption conditions of doctoral scholarships applies.
 This states, among other things, that employment contracts may not be replaced by a doctoral scholarship.

-Regardless the type of appointment or financing under which the PhD research is executed, candidate PhDs that already started their PhD research (i.e. having started a doctoral file or having an appointment as “doctoraatsbursaal”) are excluded from applying for this call.
-However, persons that have started their doctorate as Voluntary Scientific Researcher (VWM statute - persons don’t receive funding to execute the doctorate) and who haven’t been granted a BOF BILA, are allowed to submit a proposal within the doctoral scholarship programme.
+Regardless of the type of appointment or financing under which the PhD research is executed, candidate PhDs that already started their PhD research (for example, but not limited to, having started a doctoral file or having an appointment as “doctoraatsbursaal”) are excluded from applying for this call.
+However, persons that have started their doctorate as Voluntary Scientific Researcher (VWM statute for max 1 year ongoing at the deadline if no paid professional activity on the side is exercised - persons don’t receive funding to execute the doctorate) and who haven’t been granted a BOF BILA, are allowed to submit a proposal within the doctoral scholarship programme.

 A person can only be appointed as a PhD fellow (“doctoraatsbursaal”) for a maximum period of 48 months in total across all Belgian universities; should you have been appointed as "doctoraatsbursaal" at a Belgian university in the past, you're are excluded from applying in this call.